 What is a Hugo Cocktail?

-How is Hugo cocktail different from normal Aperol Spritz?
+How is a Hugo cocktail different from an Aperol Spritz?

 Aperol emerged as Italy’s favourite Spritz in the 1950s.
 Created by the Barbieri brothers in Padua in 1919, this bitter aperitif is made from rhubarb, gentian and cinchona, and has a similar taste and vivid orange colour to Campari, but with half the alcohol content.
 It’s Spritz is made from a combination of Prosecco, Aperol, and soda, with the proportions adjusted according to taste, and is garnished with a slice of orange.